 - A plexiglass barrier (sometimes called a “sneeze guard”) on the table between the Therapist and Parent/Child may also be an option to consider if you do not have a large enough table or room.

 - If the Therapist is not allowed to go without a mask, Therapists should use a clear plastic face shield type of mask if possible.
-We have had good success with this face mask, which sits on your face like glasses.
-Talk to your Administrators/Infection Control people about whether this could be an appropriate alternative to a face mask when at the table, especially if you have distance between yourself and the family.
+We have had good success with the type of face shield, which sits on your face like glasses.
+Talk to your Administrators/Infection Control people about whether this could be an appropriate alternative to a face mask when at the table, especially if you have distance and a plexiglass barrier between yourself and the family.
 This article from April 2020 supported the use of face masks.